PostgreSQL Source Code git master

 static void update_metainfo_datafile (void)

-int SysLogger_Start (void)
+int SysLogger_Start (int child_slot)

 void write_syslogger_file (const char *buffer, int count, int destination)